ddvk/remarkable2-framebuffer/README.md

 * writing documentation
 * setting up this repository build system and CI
-* achieving fast refresh latency
 * understanding the waveforms used by SWTCON
-* making a general way of finding the fb memory in xochitl and exposing it as shared mem
 * writing our own implementation of SWTCON

 ## FAQ